21 genera

 Habitat: Meadows and forest edge from lowland valleys to lower mountain slopes.

-Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia south to Oregon.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to Oregon.

 Habitat: Coastal bluffs and prairies to moist meadows and forest openings at moderate elevations in the mountains.